ibm-cloud-security/appid-serversdk-nodejs/README.md

 ```

 #### Protecting APIs using the APIStrategy
-Below configuration can be obtained from Service Credentials tab in the App ID Dashboard.
+APIStrategy expects request to contain an Authorization header with valid access token and optionally identity token.
 See App ID docs for additional information.
 The expected header structure is `Authorization=Bearer {access_token} [{id_token}]`

 In case of invalid/expired tokens the APIStrategy will return HTTP 401 with `Www-Authenticate=Bearer scope="{scope}" error="{error}"`.
 The `error` component is optional.